What is the most important information I should know about VOSEVI?

 - Slow heart rate (bradycardia): VOSEVI, when taken in combination with amiodarone (Cordarone®, Nexterone®, Pacerone®), a medicine used to treat certain heart problems, may cause slow heart rate.
-In some cases slow heart rate has led to death or the need for a pacemaker when amiodarone is taken with medicines containing sofosbuvir.
+In some cases, slow heart rate has led to death or the need for a heart pacemaker when amiodarone is taken with medicines containing sofosbuvir.
 Get medical help right away if you take amiodarone with VOSEVI and get any of the following symptoms: fainting or near-fainting, dizziness or lightheadedness, not feeling well, weakness, extreme tiredness, shortness of breath, chest pains, confusion, or memory problems.

 The most common side effects of VOSEVI include headache, tiredness, diarrhea, and nausea.